genelet/corenlp-golang/README.md

 #### 1.3) The *proto* definition

-The neutral language processing data can be summaried in [protobuf](https://developers.google.com/protocol-buffers/docs/overview):
+The data that CoreNLP returns from neutral language processing can be summaried in a [protobuf](https://developers.google.com/protocol-buffers/docs/overview):

 https://github.com/stanfordnlp/CoreNLP/blob/main/src/edu/stanford/nlp/pipeline/CoreNLP.proto

-The auto-generated GO packge is named as [github.com/genelet/coreNLP/nlp](https://github.com/genelet/coreNLP/tree/main/nlp).
+The auto-generated GO packge is included in [github.com/genelet/coreNLP/nlp](https://github.com/genelet/coreNLP/tree/main/nlp).

 <br /><br />

 ## 2. Usage

+There are two functions implemented:

-Function *Run* is implemented in both the command line interface and the http web interface.
-By assign an input text in a file, this function returns the NLP data as a protobuf message.
+- *Run*: it reads neutral language from a text file, and returns the NLP data as protobuf message.

-Function *RunText* is the same program but using text input directly.
+- *RunText*: the same as *Run* but reads text directly.

-#### 2.1) Command Line Interface
+#### 2.1) Use Command Line Interface

 ```go
 package main